F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 The const keyword is usually used for local variables, function parameters, etc.

 **For members, the const keyword should not be used**, as it sometimes breaks the move operations on the object.
-For example we cannot move f om a const `std::unique_ptr<T>` object.
+For example we cannot move from a const `std::unique_ptr<T>` object.
 While this is also true for local variable, in members, it can lead to hard to find compilation errors, as a single const `std::unique_ptr<T>`  member deep in the object hierarchy breaks the move semantic for the whole class and all subclasses.

 ## Avoiding duplication between const and non-const version of the same function
-To solve this problem without threathening the const-correctness, we need to implement the *const* version of a function and call it from the non-const one with double type cast:
+To solve this problem without threatening the const-correctness, we need to implement the *const* version of a function and call it from the non-const one with double type cast:

 - one that converts *this* to const, so we can call the const version of the function
 - another one that removes const from the return value